JaredJGartner/SB_neoantigen_Models/README.md

 ### Prerequisites

 This code is written to run with python version 3.6 and requires IEDB Immunogenicity tool, MHCflurry1.6, netMHCpan-2.8 and netMHCStabpan1.0.
+Links are provided below please accept user license and install on your system.

-Links are provided below please accept user license and install on your system. two conda environment .yml's are distributed to create python environment mhcflurry-env to run model.
+Two conda environment .yml's are distributed to create the python environment mhcflurry-env to run model.
 If for any reason they don't work instructions for creating the environment are in the instructions.txt file

 ```